Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Weak Gravitational Lensing

 where $f_K$ is the angular diameter distance in a cosmology with curvature $K$, $c$ is the speed of light in a vacuum, $G$ is the gravitational constant and $M$ is the lensing mass.
 Perhaps more generally the weak lensing regime can be defined as convergence fields for which $\kappa \ll 1$ -- ensuring that the shear signal remains linear.

-Due to the sparse nature of the distribution of galaxies across the sky, most sources are (to a good approximation) within the WL regime.
-The WL effect is best expressed in terms of a lensing potential $\phi$, defined to be the integral of the Newtonian potential $\Phi$ along a given line of sight:
+Due to the sparse nature of the distribution of galaxies across the sky, most sources are (to a good approximation) within the weak gravitational lensing regime.
+The weak gravitational lensing effect is best expressed in terms of a lensing potential $\phi$, defined to be the integral of the Newtonian potential $\Phi$ along a given line of sight:

-where $r$ and $r^{\prime}$ are comoving distances, and $\omega = (\theta,\psi)$ are angular spherical co-ordinates.
+where $r$ and $r^{\prime}$ are co-moving distances, and $\omega = (\theta,\psi)$ are angular spherical co-ordinates.
 The local Newtonian potential must satisfy the Poisson equation and as such is related to the matter over-density field:

 where $\Omega_M$ is the matter density parameter, $H_0$ is the current Hubble constant, $a(r)$ is the scale factor, and $\delta$ is the fractional over-density.

 To first order, there are two primary ways in which light from distant sources is distorted by this lensing potential.
 Images are magnified by a spin-0 convergence field $\kappa$ and sheared by a spin-2 shear field $\gamma$.
 These quantities can be shown \citep{[1]} to be related to the lensing potential by: